-Most of the European Union's assistance to the Palestinian Authority (PA) is channelled through PEGASE, the financial mechanism launched in 2008 to support the PA Reform and Development Plan (2008-2010) and the subsequent PA National Development Plan (2011-2013), which aim to build strong governmental institutions as the basis for the future independent Palestinian State.
-The PA is now elaborating the Palestinian National Development Plan (PNDP) 2014-2016.
-These national plans set out a medium-term agenda for Palestinian reform and development and contain a framework of goals, objectives and performance targets.
+Most of the European Union's assistance to the Palestinian Authority (PA) is channelled through PEGASE2, the financial mechanism launched in 2008 to support the Palestinian Reform and Development Plan (2008-2010) and the subsequent PA National Development Plan (2011-2013), which aimed to build strong governmental institutions as the basis for the future independent Palestinian State.
+In May 2014, the PA released Palestinian National Development Plan (PNDP) for the period 2014-2016.
+These national plans set out medium-term agenda for Palestinian reform and development and contain a framework of goals, objectives and performance targets.

-Over the past years, the EU has been providing financial support to the PA and UNRWA to maintain the viability of the two-state solution and sustain the delivery of essential public services to the entire Palestinian population.
-Through PEGASE Direct Financial Support (DFS), the EU has contributed substantially to the Palestinian National Budget recurrent expenditures (€168 million in 2013), with systematic, predictable and unconditional contributions to the payment of PA civil servant's salaries, pensions and of social allowances to the poorest and most vulnerable Palestinians.
+Over the past years, the EU has been providing direct financial support to the PA and the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) to maintain the viability of the two-state solution and sustain the delivery of essential public services to the entire Palestinian population.
+Through PEGASE Direct Financial Support (DFS), the EU has contributed substantially to the Palestinian national budget recurrent expenditures (over EUR 1.6 billion since 2008), with systematic, predictable and unconditional contributions to the payment of PA civil servant's salaries and pensions and of social allowances to the poorest and most vulnerable Palestinians.
 This contributed substantially to State building as well as to social cohesion, economic and security stabilisation.

-This designation does not entail any recognition of Palestine as a state and is without prejudice to positions on the recognition of Palestine as a state.
+This designation shall not be construed as recognition of a State of Palestine and is without prejudice to individual positions of the Member States on this issue.